God wants to reveal His heart to you.

 He wants to speak to you specifically about your life.
 As you create space and time for Him to speak to you, He will also reveal things regarding your church, city, nation and other things that are on His heart.

 Sometimes you are just to be an intercessor and sometimes more action is required.

 But first you must position yourself to hear from Him.

 "I will stand on my guard post and station myself on the rampart; and I will keep watch to see what He will speak to me, and how I may reply when I am reproved.
-Then the Lord answered me and said, "Record the vision and inscribe it on tablets, that the one who reads it may run" (Hab.
-2:1-2, NASB).
+Then the Lord answered me and said, 'Record the vision and inscribe it on tablets, that the one who reads it may run'" (Hab.
+2:1-2, NASB1995).

 Believing that He really wants to communicate with us is crucial.
-Doubt may try and creep up the rampart, but stand firm on faith in Him.
-With a pure heart you will be motivated to keep a righteous life—and His voice will be heard.
+Doubt may try and creep up the rampart but stand firm on faith in Him.
+With a pure heart, you will be motivated to keep a righteous life — and the Voice will be heard.

 And remember, if the vision tarries, it's because the appointed, specific time has yet to arrive.

 And if it arrives but seems not to be for you personally, it could be for those who read the vision later — and because you were faithful to record it, they become the ones who run with your call.
 That's what these verses mean to me.

 How can we know if a word is genuine?
 It is too easy to dismiss a word as being "off" simply because we do not consider all of the factors.